More than two dozen incredible bands and solo artists will be performing at this year’s 12th Bayou Boogaloo Festival on the weekend of May 19-21!

 Bayou Boogaloo is truly a NOLA-style party with lots of live music, food, arts and handicrafts.
 And, best of all, admission is FREE!

-Bayou Boogaloo jams out for three days, and stages are set up in several widely separated locations.
-Fest-goers can leisurely stroll about, grab some great New Orleans signature food items and a cold drink, then go sit by the bayou and dangle their feet in the water while enjoying music by some of the city's top bands.
+Four stages will be set up in separated locations, so festival-goers can stroll about, grab some great New Orleans signature food items and a cold drink, then sit beside the bayou while enjoying the music of some of the city's top bands.

 About Bayou St. John

-Situated in one of the most scenic sections of New Orleans, Bayou St. John was once the city's "back door."
-In the early 1700s, the city’s founders approached the newly established French outpost from the bayou, rather than traversing the much longer route up the Mississippi River.
-At the time, a small fort guarded the waterway’s entrance at Lake Pontchartrain.
-The remains of that fort are still visible today.
+Off the beaten path and situated in one of the most scenic sections of New Orleans, Bayou St. John was once the city's "back door."
+In their small boats, the city’s founders in the early 1700s approached the newly established French outpost from the bayou, rather than traversing the much longer route up the Mississippi River.
+The waterway’s entrance at Lake Pontchartrain was guarded by a small fort built in 1701, the remains of which are still visible today.

-Until the early 20th century, boaters could travel from Lake Pontchartrain to within a mile of the New Orleans business district.
-They could then take public transportation the rest of the way in.
+Until the early 20th century boaters could travel from Lake Pontchartrain to within a mile of the business section of New Orleans and take public transportation the rest of the way in.

 The bayou is now cut off from the lake but the present-day waterway is still ideal for small non-motorized boats, rubber rafts, canoes and kayaks.
-The bayou runs for several miles, paralleling City Park for much of its distance.
-Nature lovers can observe many types of aquatic waterfowl and colorful flora.
+The bayou runs for several miles, paralleling City Park with a scenic bicycle trail and jogging/walking path.